 Cold temperatures are here and you might be thinking about lighting your first fire in the fireplace.
-Before you grab a pile of wood and strike a match, we advise that you take time to prepare your chimney and even the wood.
+Before you put some fresh firewood in your fireplace, we advise that you take time to prepare your chimney and even the wood.
 This can help prevent dangerous situations arising.

 Step 1: Get Your Chimney Inspected